David D. McBride

-McBride was appointed director of NASA Dryden on Jan.
+McBride was appointed director of NASA Dryden (now Armstrong) on Jan.
 4, 2010, after having served as acting director since April 2009 upon the retirement of former center director Kevin L. Petersen.
 He had previously served as Dryden's deputy director since June 2008, first in an acting capacity and subsequently receiving the official appointment in January 2009.

 McBride's prior management assignments at NASA Dryden include serving as Associate Director for Programs, overseeing the complete portfolio of Dryden projects supporting Exploration, Science, and Aeronautics.

 He also was program manager for NASA's Flight Research Program at NASA Dryden.
 The Flight Research Program and Flight and Systems Demonstrations Project conducted flight research and discovery that expanded aerospace knowledge and capabilities – activities included the record-breaking flight of the solar-powered Helios aircraft to over 96,000 feet, the Active Aeroelastic Wing flight research project and the revolutionary Intelligent Flight Control System, demonstrating adaptive neural network flight control systems.

 McBride's prior technical assignments include responsibilities as chief engineer for the X-33 Extended Test Range, and lead flight systems engineer for the X-31 and X-29 flight research programs and Dryden's F/A-18 Systems Research Aircraft.

 During a hiatus from NASA, McBride served as executive vice president and chief information officer of McBride and Associates, Inc., Albuquerque, NM, from 1993 through 1998.